 IZO carries on the proud legacy passed down through generations of skilled Mexican Mezcaleros - those trained in the unique art of agave spirit distillation.
-Under the watchful eye of Master Mezcalero José Gonzalez, the IZO team brings to life the long-held dream of Founder Gaston Martinez of sharing the smooth, clean taste of traditionally-crafted, premium agave spirits with the world.
+Under the watchful eye of Master Mezcalero José Gonzalez, the IZO team brings to life the long-held dream of Co-Founder Gaston Martinez of sharing the smooth, clean taste of traditionally-crafted, premium agave spirits with the world.
 From harvest to bottle, from “ground to glass,” every step of the process is meticulously controlled, resulting in a finished product that speaks to centuries of Mexican tradition and a proud heritage worth savoring.

-According to traditional methods, our distillery (or “vinata”) features two in-ground ovens, each designed to hold up to 12 tons of agave hearts and lined with volcanic rock.
+According to traditional methods, our distillery (or “vinata”) features four in-ground ovens, each designed to hold up to 12 tons of agave hearts and lined with volcanic rock.
 Hand-selected Oak logs - sustainably sourced from fallen trees found in the surrounding countryside - cover the dirt bottom of the lava pit.
 Then, lava rock is layered on top of the Oak, allowing the wood to burn rapidly and heat the volcanic rock.
 Once the flames have died down, the hand-harvested Cenizo agave hearts are stacked on top of the smoldering Oak and lava rocks.
 Ground piña pulp is then layered atop the agave hearts, and the entire pit is covered with a burlap tarp and a layer of dirt.
 The agave hearts are left to bake for 3-6 days, becoming soft and absorbing the “smokiness” of the wood until their juice is ready for extraction.

 After smoking, the agave hearts are carefully removed and placed in the grinder, releasing the sweet nectar within.
 Prioritizing sustainability, the remaining fibrous material is set aside for use in the lava pits or used as renewable bedding for local livestock.
-The extracted agave nectar is transferred to fermentation tanks, to which our Master Mezcalero adds well water in order to create a proper balance of sugars for natural fermentation.
+The extracted agave nectar is transferred to fermentation tanks, to which our Master Mezcalero adds filtered well water in order to create a proper balance of sugars for natural fermentation.
 To preserve the pristine quality and flavor of the plant, no leaven or additives are used in this process.
 Once fermentation is complete - a closely-monitored process that varies depending on aspects such as the type of agave, harvest location, and outside temperature - the liquid is transferred to a designated tank for distillation.

 The finished IZO spirit is bottled, hand-corked, and hand-labeled by our team of craftsmen.
 A great deal of time and thought went into our modern aesthetic, as we believe each bottle should convey the story of a hand-crafted spirit made with heart and soul by our IZO family.
 The shaded smoke rising from the bottom of the bottle represents the subtle smokiness of our award-winning Mezcal.
 The hand-applied labels, black on both front and back, allow the sunlight to shine through and reveal the spirit’s pristine, almost blue-tinged clarity.
 Our earthy fire pits are evidenced in “volcanic rock” imprints you can see and feel as you gently run your hand across the label.
 The Onyx cap, sourced locally from Durango, is specially designed to be assembled with the stopper at our distillery.
 Even the colors and font on each of our letter-pressed labels are carefully selected to convey the meticulous preparation and complex flavor of an IZO collection that is uniquely smooth, subtly smoky, and made to sip.